-15 holders that keep your Covid-19 vaccine card safe | CNN Underscored
+15 best Covid-19 vaccination card holders | CNN Underscored

 Businesses are doing this to keep their workers safe.
 As Moss says, “They want to ensure when they’re bringing people together, whether it’s in the workplace or a retail store, that they’re protecting public health.
 And so they’re asking for documentation of an immunization status to reduce the risk of [Covid-19] transmission within their setting.”

-With proof of vaccination being required at more places, some people are laminating their cards, but Moss explains that will make it hard to update your card if a booster is necessary.
+With proof of vaccination being required at more places, some people are laminating their cards, but Moss explains that will make it hard to update your card if you get a booster.
 “I think it should all be documented on the same card.
 That’s the easiest way to do it.
 And obviously, if you laminate it, then you can’t have that added in,” he says.

 He suggests getting a card holder instead.
 “With the current cards we have, a clear plastic holder, but not a laminate.
 And then if you get a booster, there is space on the back of the card to write those.”